-3. You can now set the blinking reading to the correct value (for example, the equilibrium RH of a salt solution) with the () and () buttons.
-Press ENTER to complete the adjustment.
+3. You can now set the blinking reading to the correct value (for example, the equilibrium RH of a salt solution) with the adjustment.
 If the adjustment has been successful, the following display appears:

 4. The data is now stored in the transmitter memory.
 If the adjustment has not been succesful, the following display appears: